janelchumley/Zapier_Take_Home_Assignment/README.md

 ### Creating a Jupyter kernel using the environment.yml file

-1. From the project directory and using the command line, run the following to create a virtual environment using the environment.yml file.
+1. From the project root and using the command line, run the following to create a virtual environment using the environment.yml file.

     `conda env create -f environment.yml`